jeromew21/fantasy-bball/README.md

 ## Approximate total ranking list, done using sum of total standard deviations in all 9 categories

-Note that it uses the best mark in each category from the last 3 seasons, so that's why guys who have had a large dropoff like Bogut and DeMarre Carroll are so high.
-Doesn't take into account career trends in that sense.
+Note that it uses the best mark in each category from the last 3 seasons, so that's why guys who have had dropoffs like Whiteside, Millsap, Bogut, and Carroll are so high.
+In that sense, the model doesn't take into account career trends.

 1. Stephen Curry (16.06740442563067)
 2. James Harden (14.71370175520816)